J. Cole: 2018-2019: KOD and Revenge of the Dreamers III

-2020–present: The Off-Season and The Fall Off
+2020–2025: The Off-Season and Might Delete Later

-On June 16, 2020, J. Cole released his first song of 2020, "Snow on tha Bluff", a politically-charged track released soon after the murder of George Floyd that led to disagreements with and criticism from Noname and other rappers.
-On July 23, 2020, Cole released a promotional EP titled Lewis Street featuring two new songs, "The Climb Back" and "Lion King on Ice".
+On June 16, 2020, J. Cole released his first song of the year, "Snow on tha Bluff", a politically charged track released soon after the murder of George Floyd that led to disagreements with and criticism from Noname and other rappers.
+On July 23, Cole released a promotional EP titled Lewis Street featuring two new songs, "The Climb Back" and "Lion King on Ice".
 The former later appeared on The Off-Season.

-On December 29, 2020, Cole took to Instagram to post a photo where he documented a list titled, "The Fall Off Era".
+On December 29, Cole took to Instagram to post a photo where he documented a list titled, "The Fall Off Era".
 On the list crossed out, was features and Revenge of the Dreamers III.
-Also listed, but not crossed out was two projects, The Off-Season and It's a Boy, which he announced would be released ahead of The Fall Off.
+Also listed, but not crossed out was two projects, The Off-Season and It's a Boy, which he announced would be released ahead of The Fall-Off.
 The caption of the post read: "I still got some goals I gotta check off for' I scram..."

 On May 4, 2021, J. Cole officially revealed the release date and album artwork of The Off-Season, his sixth studio album.
 The album's lead single, "Interlude", was released on May 7.

-The Off-Season was released on May 14, 2021.
+The Off-Season was released on May 14.
 The album was co-executively produced by T-Minus and featured guest appearances from Morray, 21 Savage, Lil Baby, Bas, and 6LACK.
 It received positive reviews from critics and topped the US Billboard 200, selling 282,000 album-equivalent units in its first week, earning Cole his sixth consecutive number-one album in the country.
 Four songs from The Off-Season debuted in the top ten on the US Billboard Hot 100, with "My Life" (at 2), "Amari" (at 5), "Pride Is the Devil" (at 7), and "95 South" (at 8).
 "Interlude" debuted at number eight the previous week giving the album five top ten singles.